N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

    Jeysen A: Start creating the wesbite design that Nick (group leader) showed the team members.

    Tyler C: Nothing to suggest for improvement at this time.

+   Ibrahim H: There is no room for improvement, everything was perfect.
 ### Next Steps

 Tyler C: Start researching and deciding on a game framework or library to use with our games.
 Brush up on programming languages going to be used in our project.

+Ibrahim H: Research libraries to use and the programming languages to be used